ShivangamSoni/Blog-REACT/README.md

 These are some Custom Hooks & functions to perform certain Functions regularly

-- abbreviateNumber: To abbreviate Large Number like 1000 becomes 1K.
+- abbreviateNumber: To abbreviate Large Number like 1000 becomes 1K
-- ScrollToTop: Scrolls the View to Top when a new Page id Loaded.
+- ScrollToTop: Scrolls the View to Top when a new Page is Loaded
 - useMediaQuery: Check for specified Media Query.
-Used for Responsive Component Rendering.
+Used for Responsive Component Rendering